tesla3/sata_attention/README.md

 ## Proof of Concept

-_Our implementation is an initial one, and should properly be considered a proof of concept, not fit for production._ Unlike implementations of the conventional formulation of attention, which has now benefited from nearly a decade of performance optimization work by a large community of AI researchers and practitioners, our formulation is new and has yet to benefit from comparable long-term work.
+**The implementation in this repository is an initial proof of concept, not meant for use in production.** Unlike implementations of the conventional formulation of attention, which has now benefited from nearly a decade of performance optimization work by a large community of AI researchers and practitioners, our formulation is new and has yet to benefit from comparable long-term work.

 Targets for performance optimization include: